igor-krz/habits-app/README.md

 ### Igor & Amita
 - Decided on workflow of website, database, made the login and register page components.
 Merged frontend and backend.
-- Get the habits section completed and redirecting.
+- Get the habits section completed and redirecting, and timestamp.
 - None for now, just the overall complexity.